 | Certificate Download | 6–8 weeks after the exam |

-The AMC8 2026 exam format remained consistent: 25 multiple-choice questions, a 40-minute duration, a total score of 25 points (1 point per correct answer, no deduction for incorrect answers).
-The exam was bilingual (Chinese-English).[reference:0][reference:1]
+The AMC8 exam format is consistent from year to year: 25 multiple-choice questions, a 40-minute duration, a total score of 25 points (1 point per correct answer, no deduction for incorrect or unanswered answers).
+The exam is bilingual (Chinese-English).[reference:0][reference:1]

 II.
 Eligibility and Registration

-Eligibility: Students in grade 8 or below, not exceeding 14.5 years old on the day of the exam.
-Individual registration was not accepted; students registered through their school (if it was a partner test center) or through an authorized agency.[reference:2][reference:3]
+Eligibility: Students in grade 8 or below, not exceeding 15.5 years old on the day of the exam.
+Individual registration is not accepted; students register through their school (if it is a partner test center) or through an authorized agency.[reference:2][reference:3]

 III.
 Syllabus and Core Topics

-The 2026 AMC8 syllabus saw significant changes, with a greater emphasis on interdisciplinary application and advanced logical reasoning.
+The AMC8 syllabus places emphasis on interdisciplinary application and logical reasoning.
 The table below outlines the four core modules and their key topics.[reference:4][reference:5]

 | Module | Percentage | Key Topics |